 Do you have a hard time saying no like I do?
-I’m learning that I have to say no to the good so I can say yes to the best!
+Let me show you how I’m learning that I need to say no to the good so I can say yes to the best!

 After letting them know that I wouldn’t be attending I patted myself on the back because I was so proud that I followed through and actually said no. But then I started to feel guilty and self-doubt crowded my mind.
 “Am I a loser for not attending?
 Will I be letting the other attendees down?
 Why can’t I be more like so and so?”

 Just as quickly as the self-doubt came the Lord spoke truth into my heart and reminded me of the words that my pastor has shared with us many times.
 “Sometimes you have to say no to the good so you can say yes to the best.”

 No…it’s a word our society doesn’t like to say.
 We flippantly say yes to everything without thinking of the huge impact these two letters can make in our life.